 For example, many sources of drought- and disease-resistance are found in the tiny, wild, spicy peppers that are difficult to cultivate and not appealing to consumers.
 But transferring these traits through cross-pollination into more commonly cultivated peppers can take years.
 This process can be done more quickly and affordably with the ability to use DNA markers to follow genes important to producing different types of cultivated peppers.

 "The exciting part of the study is in the biology," said plant scientist Allen Van Deynze, lead researcher on the study.
 "We have already identified marked differences in regions of the chromosomes that control fruit shape and production of capsaicin, the compound that makes peppers hot."
-Go here for the full article.

 Seeds: Physiology of Development, Germination and Dormancy